CycloneDX/cdxgen/README.md

 # CycloneDX Generator

-This script creates a valid CycloneDX Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies for node.js, python, java and Go projects.
-Optionally, it can submit the generated BOM to dependency track or AppThreat server for analysis.
+This script creates a valid CycloneDX Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies for node.js, php, python, java and Go projects.
 CycloneDX is a lightweight SBOM specification that is easily created, human and machine readable, and simple to parse.

 ## Supported languages and package format